Hutrison/SelfAssessment/Skills/Programming.md

   - Object: 🖐️ used
   - Collection: 🖐️ used
   - Set: 🖐️ used
-  - Hash table: 👂 heard
+  - Hash table: 🖐️ used
-  - Linked list: 👂 heard
+  - Linked list: 🖐️ used
-  - Doubly list: 👂 heard
+  - Doubly list: 🖐️ used
   - Unrolled list: 👂 heard
-  - Circular list: 👂 heard
+  - Circular list: 🖐️ used
-  - Queue: 👂 heard
+  - Queue: 🖐️ used
   - Stack: 🖐️ used
-  - Deque: 👂 heard
+  - Deque: 🖐️ used
-  - Tree: 👂 heard
+  - Tree: 🖐️ used
-  - Graph: 👂 heard
+  - Graph: 🖐️ used
   - Iterator: 🖐️ used
   - Mutable state: 🖐️ used
   - Immutable state: 🖐️ used